jmcbroom/etl/README.md

 # etl
-ETL repository for DoIT work
+ETL repository for DoIT work.

+Using [python-fire](https://github.com/google/python-fire) to expose these classes to the command line.

 ## smartsheets